 Building of the town also began on 1 January 1951.
 Designs by the Bauhaus architect, Franz Ehrlich (1907-84) were rejected in favour of a plan by Kurt Walter Leucht (1913-98) which favoured the plattenbau style of construction, using prefabricated concrete slabs to create blocks of four- and five-storey apartments and shops, alongside wide boulevards.
 There was generous provision of health, cultural and recreational facilities, but no church was built until the 1990s.
 The town was perceived as a model community and proclaimed to be Germany’s first socialist city.
 In 1953 it was named Stalinstadt in honour of Josef Stalin (1879-1953), the Soviet dictator, but was re-named in 1961, when it was merged with the neighbouring community of Fürstenberg.

-Privatisation of the steelworks has led to severe unemployment in Eisenhüttenstadt and the town’s population has fallen from 53,000 in 1988 to about 35,000.
-A programme to rehabilitate the town’s buildings is currently in progress.
+Privatisation of the steelworks has led to severe unemployment in Eisenhüttenstadt and the town’s population has fallen from 53,000 in 1988 to to less than 35,000.

-The Dokumentationszentrum Alltagskultur der DDR (Documentation Centre of Everyday Life in the GDR) aims to show what life was like for ordinary people in the former German Democratic Republic and has displays that are open to the public of some of the 50,000 objects in its collection.
+With its extensive collection on everyday culture in the GDR, the 'Museum Utopie und Alltag' (Museum of Utopia and Daily Life Museum) aims to demonstrate what life was like for ordinary people in the former German Democratic Republic and has displays that are open to the public of some of the 150,000 objects in its collection.